🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 • Infrequent or inconsistent participation in course activities

-Providing Supportive Content to Students
+6. Provide Supportive Content to Students

-Consistency is Important
+7. Remember: Consistency Is Important

-Add a Link for Discussions
+8. Add a Link for Discussions

 Online discussions among students and teachers have been identified as a cornerstone of online course effectiveness.
 A common practice to facilitate high levels of interaction is to place direct links at the end of each lesson for the course.
 The discussion should be based on the module and encourage student participation.
-These tools are more effective spaces for technical troubleshooting and are often preferred over email because the information is easily viewable to the entire class.

 • Providing quizzes